mtdcy/pretty.nvim/README.md

 ### ALE

-> Try to use python to install packages, because nvim has a stronger dependence on python.
+> Try to use python to install packages, because nvim has a stronger dependency on python.

-> No fixer unless it is the same as linter.
+> Try to find configurations on [codeac](https://www.codeac.io/documentation/index.html)

 - Vim
   - [vimls](https://github.com/iamcco/vim-language-server) - `npm install vim-language-server`